dahuatechnologies/Evox-AI-Academic-Core/README.md

 **1. Introduction and Core Concept**

 This paper presents a formal architectural specification for an Artificial Intelligence (AI) Core designed to monitor real-time multimedia rendering processes.
-The AI Core operates by constructing and traversing Deterministic Automata, implemented as Finite-State Machines (FSM), which are computed using a hypergraph data structure.
+The Evox AI Academic Core operates by constructing and traversing Deterministic Automata, implemented as Finite-State Machines (FSM), which are computed using a hypergraph data structure.
 This monitoring system is integrated within a Mixture-of-Experts (MOE) Router.
 The router's function is to securely delegate monitoring tasks to a remote, autonomous expert system, a process secured by the enforcement of a military-grade API key rotation protocol that must be completed within a 28-hour operational window.

 The core proposition is that the complex, stateful nature of multimedia rendering can be formally modeled and monitored through the discrete state transitions of an FSM, where the computational complexity of the state space is managed by a hypergraph.

-**2. The Evox AI Core Academic: Hypergraph Computation for Finite-State Machines**
+**2. The Evox AI Academic Core: Hypergraph Computation for Finite-State Machines**

 The AI Core's primary responsibility is to model the rendering pipeline as a deterministic system.